ezequielgarcia/stk1160-standalone/README.md

 -----------------------

     make
-    make install

-It may be possible that 'make install' doesn't work.
-In that case you can simply insmod the module manually.
+After this, you can simply insmod the module manually.

     insmod stk1160.ko